UPC 6 91852 74713 9

 8) UPS power sources: 3.3V and 5V UPS power is provided.
 Note the 3.3V power is not tapped from the Raspberry Pi.
 It is regenerated from the UPS and the batteries.
 A maximum of 800 mA of power can be drawn from the 3.3V power source.

 - Industry Standard Batteries.
-Pi-UpTimeUPS uses standard 18650 rechargeable batteries instead of custom batteries.
-Replacement batteries are widely available.
-Batteries are not included.
+Pi-UpTimeUPS uses standard 18650 Lithum Ion rechargeable batteries instead of custom batteries.
+18650 batteries are commonly available.
+Batteries are not included with Pi-UpTimeUPS.

 - Fuse and Power Protection.
-A temperature sensitive and current sensitive fuse protects exposed 5V and Ground ports on the terminal block for the analog ports.
+A temperature sensitive and current sensitive fuse protects exposed 3.3V connection.

 - Temperature monitoring.
-The battery charging chip monitors the battery temperature and shuts the charging off if the batteries get too hot.
-This further protects the batteries.
+The battery charging chip monitors the battery temperature and shuts the charging off if the batteries get too hot or if the ambient temperature rises above 50 degrees C. After cooling charging is resumed.
+The temperature monitoring protects the batteries and system from heating up and causing damage.

 - On-board LED’s shows the status of Pi-UpTimeUPS.
-A red LED indicates a reboot and glows when the Power Reset switch is pressed.
+A red LED indicates a power reset and glows when the Power Reset switch is pressed.
 See our FAQ for more information on other LED’s.
+A battery low LED (orange color) shows the battery condition low.
+If the battery is low, the Raspberry Pi may not reboot till the battery reaches a stable level.

 UPS.
 Pi-UpTimeUPS provides protection against brown outs as well as power failure.
 When the power fails there is no interruptions to the normal operations of the Raspberry Pi.
-Depending on the batteries used, the run time could be as much as 16 hours (some of the older models or Pi) to as little as 12 hours (e.g. a Pi-3 with WiFi and Bluetooth operational.)
+Depending on the batteries used, the run time could be as much as 16 hours (for some of the older models or Pi) to as little as 12 hours (e.g. a Pi-3 with WiFi and Bluetooth operational.)
 The run time will depend on the battery capacity (mAh) and the peripherals connected to the Pi.
 Run time will be longer if larger capacity batteries are used.
 Battery charge time is approximately 5 hours.
+Recommend using a solar panel 10W or more to provide sufficient power to charge the batteries as well as power the Pi during sunlight hours.

 Mobility.
-Pi-UpTimeUPS is a compact, rechargeable power source makes the Pi mobile.
-Many applications such as digital cameras, game controllers, portable oscilloscopes, mobile phones, drones and more are made possible using Pi-UpTimeUPS.
+Pi-UpTimeUPS is a compact, rechargeable power source making the Pi mobile.
+Many applications such as digital cameras, game controllers, portable oscilloscopes, mobile phones, drone monitoring, and more are made possible using Pi-UpTimeUPS.

 Security and Surveillance.
-Pi-UpTimeUPS ensures that the security and surveillance applications you create have the necessary power and as well as an accurate time stamp.
+Pi-UpTimeUPS ensures that the security and surveillance applications you create have the necessary power.
 Pi-UpTimeUPS works well with the Raspberry Pi Camera – providing necessary power to the camera as well as the Raspberry Pi for continued security and surveillance – even when the power fails.

 Drones.
 The Li-Ion 18650 batteries provide one of the best power densities in the industry today.
 For drones, power source and weight is of concern.
 Pi-UpTimeUPS offers the best power density, harnessed securely to a Raspberry Pi in the industry today.